Aidar5/nattoeng/docs/source/book/19_ssh_telnet/telnetlib.rst

     It is also possible to connect via telnet using pexpect.
 Plus of telnetlib is that this module is part of standard Python library.

-Telnetlib resembles pexpect, but has several differences.
+Telnetlib resembles pexpect but has several differences.
 The most notable difference is that telnetlib requires the transfer of a byte string, rather than normal one.

 The connection is performed as follows: